sbassong/sbassong/README.md

 <br>

 I'm a full-stack software developer with a background in research and education.
-I love what I do enough to make it a hobby.
-I use this as a hub for my personal and (disclosable) professional projects and also a view into my journey as a developing developer (yes...).
+I use this as a hub for my personal and (disclosable) professional projects and a view into my journey as a developing developer (yes...).

 I'm currently building geospatial and mapping applications at **[locana](https://www.locana.co/)**.
-It's fun stuff!
-That said, I'm glad to connect with folks and explore new opportunities.

 Let's connect on **<a href="https://www.linkedin.com/in/sambassong/">LinkedIn</a>**.
 <br>